Mohammed-Fazil/centralized-config/README.md

 ## Spring Cloud Bus Refresh

-When there are multiple services, refreshing every service individually is inconvenient.
+When multiple services use centralized configuration, manually refreshing every service is inconvenient.

 Spring Cloud Bus allows a refresh event to be distributed to multiple services through a message broker such as RabbitMQ.